 The music world went silent in grief on Friday morning with the loss of Tony Kinman, one of the legendary greats of SoCal music.
-He passed away in his Los Angeles home surrounded by family.
+He passed away at his Los Angeles home.

 Kinman was the co-founder of The Dils, Rank & File, Blackbird and Cowboy Nation, bands that paved the way for many of today’s artists.

 He worked in production by day and continued to keep an active involvement in the local LA punk rock scene, mainly working with brother Chip and the Ford Madox Ford band.
 He died of cancer, the family said.

 Back in the days when its main drag was called Elm Ave., and when surfboards had one fin, Carlsbad, Calif., was the birthplace of something great in music.